Office romance often leads to an uptick in watercooler gossip. Here’s how to craft an employee dating policy that doesn’t risk retaliation.

 Co-worker couples spend more time at work, take fewer sick days, and are less likely to quit.

 Rules of Attraction

 In an era of lawsuits, it’s wise for organizations to have a written or verbal employee dating policy.
 These policies clarify the company’s rules on relationships between coworkers, supervisors and subordinates, as well as employees and clients, vendors, and competitors.
 When it comes to employee dating, job title and department matter.
-According to a 2013 SHRM survey, only 32% of HR professionals think employers should have the right to prohibit office romance outright, but a whopping 95% voted to restrict romance between a supervisor and a direct report.
+According to a 2013 SHRM survey, only 32% of HR professionals think employers should have the right to prohibit office romance outright.

 What’s at Stake?

 The way we view office romance is changing, alongside the blending of our personal and professional lives.
 More employees are dating each other, and fewer HR leaders view these relationships as unprofessional (just 29% in 2013, down from 58% in 2005).
 So why does office romance get a bad rep?
 The employee dating dynamic can cause distraction, morale issues and claims of real or perceived favoritism.
 When a workplace relationship goes south, the parties involved must still see each other every day in the office.
-This can lead to awkward encounters, and the potential for claims of sexual harassment and retaliation.
+This can lead to awkward encounters.

 The biggest threat to office romance is the retaliation lawsuit.
 22% of workers say they suffered retaliation after an office romance ended.
 Retaliation can take many forms: termination, shift changes, pay cuts, transfers, and other adverse actions have been found to be retaliatory.
 Over the past 10 years, retaliation claims grew 70%—and are now the most common type of complaint with the EEOC.